-Instructors with summer course have the choice to use either Canvas or ReggieNet.
+Instructors with summer courses have the choice to use either Canvas or ReggieNet.
 Canvas will be used for all courses starting in the fall of 2023 and onwards.

 Instructors and academic support staff will have several options:

 The blank course sites in ReggieNet or Canvas are commonly called “shells.”
 As in past years with ReggieNet, instructors won’t see their course shells in Canvas until they are assigned to the course by their academic department.
-If you expect to teach in summer or fall but don’t have a course shell yet, you can request a temporary sandbox site.
-This option is open to all instructors, including graduate students who have a teaching assistantship for fall but have not been assigned to specific course sections, yet.
+If you expect to teach in the summer or fall but don’t have a course shell yet, you can request a temporary sandbox site.
+This option is open to all instructors, including graduate students with a teaching assistantship for fall but have not yet been assigned to specific course sections.

 No. Course “shells,” the blank templates provided before every semester for each assigned course, will only be created in Canvas for the fall of 2023 and onward.
 All instructors should plan on creating their Fall 2023 courses in Canvas, with the option to use content from previous semesters’ courses, if needed.